 The cause of bleeding teeth can be any one or more of the following;

-- Poor oral hygiene can allow buildup of tartar, plaque, and bacteria which cause tooth rot and infection
+- Poor oral hygiene can allow buildup of tartar, plaque, and bacteria which causes tooth rot and infection

 - Wrong toothbrush or brushing too hard